A Short Guide To Visiting Kyle of Lochalsh

 • All The Goodness, Dornie

 You’ll find All The Goodness next to Eilean Donan Castle, serving a range of cookies, pastries, and cakes.
 The menu changes daily but choose from the likes of squidgy brownies, rich fruit cake, and sticky cinnamon buns.
 Everything is freshly baked onsite, plus there’s an extensive hot drinks menu from excellent coffee to matcha tea and organic hot chocolate.
-And whilst this is a takeaway, everything is served in plant based Vegware.
+And whilst this is a takeaway, everything is served in plant-based Vegware.
 Find it here.

 • The Pitstop at Kintail, Ault a'chruinn